Our Pastor, Father Albert Bahhuth

 - Deacon Jay & Candy Krueger

 Holy Family is blessed with a large and talented lay staff.
-Assisting the Parish Life Director and the priests are 13 other laypersons working on a full-time basis and managing the key ministries of the parish.
-A support staff of 37 other laypersons handle the operational, clerical, janitorial, and maintenance tasks of our parish complex.
+Assisting the Pastor and the priests are laypersons working on a full-time basis and managing the key ministries of the parish.
+A support staff of other laypersons handle the operational, clerical, janitorial, and maintenance tasks of our parish complex.
 For each of the five areas of parish life — Worship, Education/Formation, Outreach, Community Life, and Administration — there is a staff member engaged in that ministry area and representing that particular area on the corresponding commission. (see Commissions).

 The Finance Council is the chief advisory body to the Parish Life Director on fiscal matters.
 The Finance Council is composed of the Parish Life Director, the Business Manager, and a volunteer group of 9 parishioners with expertise in financial matters. (see Finance Council)